 Root Concealer is All the Rave

 If you are experiencing thinning along your hairline or part, consider turning to root concealer.
 This colored powder or spray can be used to fill in anywhere your scalp is showing through.
 It is particularly helpful for hairstyles in which the hair is pulled back, such as sleek updos.
 Kim Kardashian’s stylist has used this trick to make the celebrity’s hair look fuller and achieved red carpet-worthy results.
 Concealers come in many different colors and shades.
 They can be easily applied to any sparse areas and even used to mask hair extensions.
-Though this remedy is not long-lasting, it is perfect for last-minute touch-ups.
+Though this remedy is not long-lasting as professional hair restoration that you get from a clinic like Eternal Hair, it is perfect for last-minute touch-ups.

 Choose the Correct Shade